toshiouchi/Machine_Translation/README.md

 ## Introduction

-This report reports on training data for machine translation that translates Japanese to English.The report covers the following four areas.
+This report reports on training data for machine translation that translates Japanese to English.

+What is noteworthy is that the non-autoregressive program had a smaller WER and a larger BLEU than the autoregressive program.

+The report covers the following four areas.

 1.Autoregressive learning using Transformer.
-Program file name Autoregressive.ipynb
+Program file name Autoregressive.ipynb.
+WER 29.1 BLEU 47.9

 2.Mask-Predict non-autoregressive learning.
-Program file name Mask_Predict.ipynb
+Program file name Mask_Predict.ipynb.

 3.Non-autoregressive learning with CTCLoss and Mask-Predict.
-Program file name CTC_Mask_Predict.ipynb
+Program file name CTC_Mask_Predict.ipynb.

 4.Upsampling the Encoder output to the Decoder target input. loss is CTC.
-Program file name EncoderOuts_Upsampling.ipynb
+Program file name EncoderOuts_Upsampling.ipynb.
+WER 24.1、BLEU 55.1

 ## Learning Data